animeavi/FactionsGuard/README.md

 * Prevents animals from being hurt by people outside of your faction.
 * Prevents villagers from being hurt by people outside of your faction.

-Each protection can be disable individually.
+Each protection can be disabled individually.

 # Commands
 The only command right now is **/fgreload** to reload the configuration from disk.